23 million data points. 100% consumer advocacy. Helping Americans find a financial advisor they can trust.

 3. Variables are then sorted and weighted individually based on their significance and the net impact on Americans.
-For example, 16% of Dually Registered individuals have been subject to a customer dispute, while only 5% of Investment Advisor Representatives have had a customer dispute.

 4. Once all the data is collected, sorted, and weighted, the Trust algorithm goes to work to determine if a Trusted badge is earned.
 The Trust algorithm also produces a summary report that includes a list of all Benefits and Considerations, ordered by net impact.

 Next time you see a financial advisor, ask the question: